NdagiStanley/dotfiles/README.md

 ### Basic

-Install homebrew and add 'brew' to PATH
+Install homebrew and add 'brew' to PATH.

 > You'll be prompted for your password